gytis-ivaskevicius/flake-utils-plus/README.md

 # Changing branching policy #
 From now on `master` serves as a development branch (previously `staging` was used for such purposes).
 Please use tags for stable releases of flake-utils-plus.
+Also, branch [release-1.2.0-without-deprecated-code](https://github.com/gytis-ivaskevicius/flake-utils-plus/tree/release-1.2.0-without-deprecated-code) has been created.
+It contains a non-backward compatible version of flake-utils-plus.
+Consider using this branch instead of the latest release.

 # What is this flake? #